Getting Started

 roxer request-access Request access to a plan (invite mode) roxer request-access --plan launch

-Use Roxer directly from Claude Code, Cursor, or any MCP-compatible AI tool.
+Use Roxer directly from Claude Code, Cursor, or any other tool that loads a local MCP server.
 One command to set up, then just ask Claude to deploy.

 Setup